 Then we moved on to grab lunch with a Kelly’s friend – it was a “beach shack” and it was literally 105 degrees out -so we refused to sit outside.

 They had a separate vegetarian menu – I got the “phish and chips” (beer battered tofu – Mike got barbecue tofu) despite their misguided music reference.
 It was okay – just a bit greasy – and needed a ton of malt vinegar (which I LOVE) and hot sauce.
 After, we camped out in a Starbucks to keep cool and catch up on the Internet for a bit.

-Then we made our way down to the venue, Comet Ping Pong (D.C.) – the venue is a really awesome pizza place with ping pong in the back.
-We were immediately given menus and drink tickets – they had Teese vegan cheese – so Mike and I were delighted – being vegan in DC has been very easy so far.
+Then we made our way down to the venue.
+They had Teese vegan cheese – so Mike and I were delighted – being vegan in DC has been very easy so far.
 They also gave us a much needed fruit plate – first fruit I’d seen in several days!
-The Comet (and Sasha and Damian) treated us so well, it almost felt wrong for rock ‘n’ roll.
+The venue (and Sasha and Damian) treated us so well, it almost felt wrong for rock ‘n’ roll.
 Kelly, Bishop and I tore it up on the ping pong tables – it’s hard not to have a ton of fun while playing ping pong.